infinity390/mathai3/README.md

-## Comparison: mathai vs. sympy Expansion
+## Comparison: mathai vs. sympy expansion

 This project demonstrates symbolic expansion using both the custom `mathai` library and the well-known `sympy` library.